rahul8kushwaha/Blind_colour_decomposition_of_histological_image/Readme.txt

 1. Scatter plot
 2. Scatter plot after GMM
-3. Segregated tissue images (Rejected tissue are marked black) Input for number of tissue components has to be provided in both notebook and the python file
+3. Segregated tissue images (Rejected tissue are marked black) Input for number of tissue components has to be provided in both notebook and the python file.